Tisarji/Tisarji/README.md

 </div>
 <div align="left">
     <br>
-    🌍 I'm based in Thailand, Bankok<br>🧑🏼‍🎓 I'm studying at "42 BANGKOK" And MUT.
+    🌍 I'm based in Germany, and I'm from Bankok<br>🧑🏼‍🎓 I'm studying at "42 BANGKOK" And MUT.
 </div>

 <div align="left">